-The music is similar to waltz music commonly used for Amerian style waltz but some of the competition music is slightly slower.
+The music is similar to waltz music commonly used for American style waltz but competition music is slower.
 The American and International waltzes over the years are trending to share most of the movements and at times it is difficult to distinguish them.
 Here is a gorgeous International style waltz with Dan Gibbons and Adrianna Pacheco at Pattie Wells’ Dancetime’s showcase.

 In the United States, social dancers commonly dance the American Waltz dance style.
 Waltz is one of the most popular forms for social dancing in the United States.
 In addition, it is also popular in other parts of the world.
 The waltz is versatile using all the dance positions like closed, promenade, shadow and outside partner.
 The American style waltz has a large number of movements and patterns.
 Also, it moves like the other forms counterclockwise around the dance floor.
 This dance is a popular form for performances and is also done in Amercian style Dance Sport competitions.
 Check out this video of Jim Desmond and his Pro-Am partner dancing a waltz.

 The American Waltz style is included in most Ballroom Dance Lessons to introduce the basics of dance.
 Ballroom dance instruction should include the waltz box step, turning box, hesitation and standard timing.
 Also, lessons should include lead/follow techniques, timing, rise & fall and turning technique.
 All the dance categories including social, performance and Dancesport categories use these movements, elements and techniques.
 Subsequently, it’s a great way to learn the essential elements of dance and build a great foundation.
 The American style waltz is still dance in most social ballroom dance venues in the United States in present day.
 The International and American style waltzes are more similar now than they were in the past.

 Characteristics of the Waltz